 Both God’s Name and His Word disclose His Person.
 This commanding phrase, “the word of the LORD came,” is repeated twice in four short verses.
 And we know, when the LORD repeats Himself we pay attention!

 So today let us attentively Consider His Word!

 His Word came to Reassure Abram.
-The LORD initiated this encounter and began with the reassurance of His protection as Abram’s shield; and as if that wasn’t enough, God bolsters Abram’s faith with the assurance of reward, 15:1.
+The LORD initiated this encounter and began with the reassurance of His protection as Abram’s shield; and as if that wasn’t enough, God bolsters Abram’s faith with the assurance of reward, “Do not fear, Abram, I am a shield to you; your reward shall be very great;” (15:1).
 Such an unfathomable demonstration of love and unmerited favor!

 His Word came to Remind Abram.
 Abram was doubting the promise God had spoken to him in Genesis 12.
 Nothing seemed to be leading towards the inauguration of that great nation God had pledged.
-So God takes him outside and tells him to “look toward the heavens,” 15:5.
-Looking toward heaven was a reminder to look away from self-capability and look to the Only One Who is able to fulfill what was promised.
+So God takes him outside and tells him to “look toward the heavens,” (15:5); a reminder to look away from self-capability and look to the Only One Who is able to fulfill what was promised.

 How are we to respond to His Word?

-- Intentionally remember His promises and all He has done in the pages of His Word, as well as in our own lives.
-Fix our remembrance on the truth that what He has promised He will fulfill, and look toward the Only One Who can!
+Intentionally remember His promises and all He has done in the pages of His Word, as well as in our own lives.
+Fix our remembrance on the truth: what He has promised He will fulfill, and look toward the Only One Who can!

 “…seeing that His divine power has granted to us everything pertaining to life and godliness, through the true knowledge of Him who called us by His own glory and excellence.
 4 For by these He has granted to us His precious and magnificent promises, so that by them you may become partakers of the divine nature, having escaped the corruption that is in the world by lust,” (2 Peter 1:3-4)